Xilinx/XRT/src/runtime_src/doc/toc/xbmgmt.rst

     - <management bdf> : The Bus:Device.Function of the device of interest

-- The ``--input`` specifies an INI file with the memory configuration.
+- The ``--input`` specifies an INI file with configuration details.
 - The ``--retention`` option enables / disables DDR memory retention.
 - The ``--clk_throttle`` option enables / disables clock throttling.
 - The ``--ct_threshold_power_override`` option updates the clock throttling power threshold in watts.